alurban/mentoring/tidal_distortion/README.md

 pdflatex tidal_notes
 ```

+and the same for notes on stable orbits.
 Alternatively, you can use the Makefile, which `make`s life much simpler:

 ```
+make tidal_notes
-make
+make stable_orbits
 ```

 In the words of Captain Picard, `make` it so!